OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:linearplateau}
 $$

 The linear plateau model describes a spatial process where the semivariogram increases linearly with distance up to the range $a$, after which it flattens at the sill $C_0 + C_1$.
 This model is appropriate for phenomena where spatial correlation decreases steadily with distance until a threshold, beyond which further separation does not increase the variance.
-It is commonly used in soil science, hydrology, and environmental studies where a finite range and a linear rise in semivariance are observed.[^cressie]
+It is commonly used in soil science, hydrology, and environmental studies where a finite range and a linear rise in semivariance are observed. {cite:p}`webster_2007`

 ---